So what’s happening in TF2?

 It’s been a while.
 I’ve been busy with my TF2 multi-gaming community; in fact I seem to have found myself one of the Clan Leaders.
 I always say yes to these things.
 A lot of what I’ve been doing has been trying to promote the community and the server.
 It hasn’t been easy.
 A few posts ago I wrote about issues faced by smaller TF2 communities.
 It’s actually bigger than that.
 It seems to be something affecting forums in general; there is a general decrease in activity.
 Could it be the rise of Facebook and other social networks, drawing people away?

-I’ve some of my own thoughts; possibly linked to the increase of f2p, the move of gaming towards a means of mass entertainment and more casual gaming for a start.
+I’ve some of my own thoughts; possibly linked to the increase of f2p, the move of gaming towards a means of mass entertainment and more casual gaming.
 As well as a decrease in people wanting to join gaming communities, in mmos there seems to be more of a shift towards players wanting single player content, avoiding the need to group.
 Drop in and pop out seems to be the way increasingly.
+People seem to not to want to make links in the same way.

 But anyway, before further thinking and further posting, here is a photograph of the TF2 community taken at i49.
 I think that will do as a full report almost 3 months later.